What is a divorce financial order guide

 Notice of intention to proceed with an application for a financial order (Form A)

-This is an administrative form that you will need to complete in order to file your consent order.
+This is an administrative form that you will need to complete in order to file your financial order during or after the divorce process.
 There is a lot of confusion (even amongst professionals) on how you should complete this form so it’s best to get advice if you are not sure.
 Book a free 15-minute call with one of our experts to talk through your personal situation.

 If you’re divorcing and have no assets to split, then you might get a clean break consent order.
-The primary reason couples usually get a clean break consent order is to end future claims against each other for things like pensions, inheritance or lottery wins.
+The primary reason couples usually get a clean break clause included within their financial order divorce is to end future claims against each other for things like pensions, inheritance, or lottery wins.

 How to apply for a divorce financial order?

 We’ve written a detailed guide on how to apply for a financial consent order, should you wish for more information about the process.
-You can apply for a financial consent order yourself, however, you should seek additional help if you are not familiar with the legal process.
-It’s important to note, once sealed by a judge the consent order is legally binding and valid unless you apply to the court for an amendment.
+You can apply for a financial order for divorce yourself.
+However, you should seek additional help if you are not familiar with the legal process.
+It’s important to note, that once sealed by a judge, the financial order is now legally binding and valid unless you apply to the courts to make an amendment.

 If you’re unsure about how to apply for a financial order, please book a call here with a divorce expert (our 15-minute advice calls are free).